Tom and Jerry (drink): In popular culture

 Tom and Jerry was a favorite of President Warren G. Harding, who served it at an annual Christmas party for his closest friends.

-Two much later cartoon duos, a short-lived Tom and Jerry from Van Beuren Studios in the 1930s, and the famous cat and mouse rivalry from the 1940s through the 1960s, also bore the name, possibly as a play on words with the drink or the literary works that inspired it.
+Two later cartoon duos, a short-lived Tom and Jerry from Van Beuren Studios in the 1930s, and MGM's better known cat and mouse rivalry from the 1940s through the 1960s, also bore the name, possibly as a play on words with the drink or the literary works that inspired it.

-The Tom and Jerry serves as the main device in the story "I Yust Go Nuts at Christmas" by Yogi Yorgesson, in which Yogi drinks a dozen rounds of the beverage and is thus hung over for the following day's Christmas dinner.
+In the story "I Yust Go Nuts at Christmas" by Harry Stewart, a man drinks a dozen Tom and Jerrys and is hung over for the following day's Christmas dinner.